LeyaoLin/econ_note/Econ 310 final review.md

 - result in financial activity declines, then GDP and price level also may decline
 	- crisis--> investment decrease--> GDP decrease
 ###### regulation Q
 - estabilished in 1933
 - to limit competition for funds among banks
-- prohibited bankd from paying interest on demand deposits
+- prohibited banks from paying interest on demand deposits
-- placed ceilings on the interest rates bankds pay on time and savings deposits
+- placed ceilings on the interest rates banks pay on time and savings deposits
 - **Impact results**
 	-  inflation increase
 	- nominal interest rate increase